pivotal-cf/docs-phd-ds/service_plans.md

 #Overview

-A *Service Plan* is a set of configurations that define a Pivotal HD cluster.
-An administrator defines the Service Plans and users use this plan to create instances of Pivotal HD clusters.
+A Pivotal CF Administrator can define the details of the Pivotal HD service plan they wish to offer to their Pivotal CF users.
+An on-demand service plan is a blueprint that describes the components and configuration of each instance of a Pivotal HD cluster.
+The Pivotal HD Service includes default values for the service plan, which can be changed by the Pivotal CF Administrator.

 #Creating Service Plans